mpsaltis/v35_CC100_EthernetIP-RemoteIO/README.md

 Revisioning Note : If you need to make changes, and re-import the EDS.
 The previous file will be overwritten unless the MajRev is changed.

+Note - Sample below is for a 750-8216, but the process in the same for the CC100

 ![image](https://user-images.githubusercontent.com/90796089/188169738-99852952-5b7e-4f2b-8109-9ea9c0a6357d.png)

 ![image](https://user-images.githubusercontent.com/90796089/188170074-0ecb48d5-cce3-40c0-835b-8f12d4dab4e2.png)